threatexpress/red-team-scripts/README.md

 # Red Team Scripts
 ---
 Red Team Scripts is a collection of red teaming related tools, scripts, techniques, and notes developed or discovered over time during engagements.
-Related tool release blog posts can be found at [Threat Express](http://threatexpress.com) an Information Security Blog by MINIS.
+Related tool release blog posts can be found at [Threat Express](http://threatexpress.com) an Information Security and Red Teaming Blog

 ## Situational Awareness